PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/297-q4-2020-progress-report.md

 Fixes atomic usage and ensures all communication goes in one direction.

-Also removed some forced 4-byte alignment, for 4-byte types it\'s unnecessary and for 8-byte types it\'s either unnecessary or harmful.
+Also removed some forced 4-byte alignment, for 4-byte types it's unnecessary and for 8-byte types it's either unnecessary or harmful.

 [c9a5443](https://github.com/PCSX2/pcsx2/commit/c9a5443539e5f2ec2a9719a39743fe9f36da551f)
 VIF: Slightly optimise when Row/Col are written to MTVU.
 By